-So, the three major criteria are:
+So, the four major criteria are:

-- For a fee
+- For a fee;

-But what do home inspectors do? what do they inspect?
+But what do home inspectors do?
+What do they inspect?
 The law says that home inspectors are required to “inspect and describe” the 10 major home systems (Interior, Exterior, Heating, Cooling, Electric, Plumbing, Insulation, Ventilation, Structure and Roof) and report on the systems, items or components that that are, in the opinion of the inspector, significantly deficient.
 A significantly deficient item is defined as “Does not operate or is unsafe”.

 This gives home inspectors wide latitude on what they can do.
 Code inspections are, usually, only done when the house is first built or when the house has significant remodeling work done.
 While there are several national building codes, these are general guidelines that have been developed by different trade association groups.
 States and, in Illinois, each local municipalities, can determine their own building codes.
 Many times, they adopt, in part of in full, one of the national code guidelines, usually amended somewhat to fit local differences in climate and construction standards.
 In essence, local building codes define the limits of what the code inspector can call out.
 The local building code is a bare minimum standard for immediate health and safety items.
 Passing a code inspection is like a person graduating high school with a D average.
 It says nothing about quality of materials and workmanship, choice of components or long term habitability.